Updating or replacing VPC worker nodes that use OpenShift Data Foundation

 Deleting worker node kube-c85ra07w091uv4nid9ug-cluster-default-00000288 and creating a new worker node in cluster

-3. Wait for the replacement node to be provisioned and then list your worker nodes.
+3. Wait for the worker node to be reloaded or replaced and then list your worker nodes.
 Note that this process might take 20 minutes or more.

 oc get nodes